PELE Musculoskeletal Leg Control

 Media

-Supplementary Movie 1: system overview and locomotion behaviors.
+Supplementary Movie 1: overview of the PELE platform and locomotion behavior.

 Skills